bitkub/bitkub-official-api-docs/websocket-api.md

 # Websocket API for Bitkub (2023-01-16)

+# Announcement
+* On April 18th, 2023 at 12:00 PM, the field order ID of WebSocket will be changed from integer to string to support non-integer order ID in the future.
+This change will be applied to the following WebSocket; market.trade.{asset}.
+Please adjust your use to support this incoming change by the aforementioned date and time.

 # Changes
 * 2023-01-16 Update `Live Order Book`, added a new event info.
 * 2022-08-31 Deprecated the authentication to `Live Order Book` websocket.